Jake-Thomas-Hall/Jake-Thomas-Hall/README.md

 ## Hey there 👋

 Welcome to my profile, I generally use this as a dumping ground for any random projects I work on.
-Most of these are probably of little value to anyone else, as they are mostly me learning how to (sometimes poorly...) write code.
+Most of these are probably of little value to anyone else, as they are mostly me learning how to program.

 ### What type of development do I do?